Sporting CP beat SL Benfica 1-3 in extra time at Jamor

 We won the Portuguese Cup!

-What did you think of the match?
-Share your thoughts below!
+What did you think of this thrilling final?
+Who impressed you the most on the pitch?
+Share your thoughts and celebrations below!